Sunbird-Ed/sunbird-perf-tests/sunbird-platform/composite-search/README.md

 ### Test Environment Details:
 1. No of AKS node -24
-2. No of replicas - 6
+2. No of search service replicas - 6
 3. Release version - NA